-- Solvency ratios measure how a company manages debt. - Debt can be a friend or a foe.
-Using the right amount of debt to grow your business is considered good and effective management. - Debt though, a lot of it, can put a lot of pressure on the company's performance.
-Solvency ratios include debt to equity capitalization ratio or long-term debt to total capitalization; coverage ratio or EBITDA to interest expenses, EBIT to interest expenses, fixed charge coverage, cash flow available for debt service to debt service; and leverage ratio of long-term debt to EBITDA. - All these are important ratios that gives the analyst a clear understanding of the company's solvency status (figure 15.12).
+Solvency ratios measure how a company manages debt.
+Debt can be a friend or a foe.
+Using the right amount of debt to grow your business is considered good and effective management.
+Debt though, a lot of it, can put a lot of pressure on the company's performance.
+Solvency ratios include, Debt to Equity, Capitalization Ratio or Long-Term Debt to Total Capitalization, Coverage ratio or EBITDA to interest Expenses, EBIT to interest Expenses, Fixed Charge Coverage, Cash Flow Available for Debt Service to Debt Service and Leverage Ratio of Long-Term Debt to EBITDA.
+All these are important ratios that gives the analyst a clear understanding of the company's solvency status (figure 15.12).

-Year 1 Year 2 Definition 5 Solvency Ratios 6 Debt/Equity Ratio 68.7% 61.5% LTD / Equity 7 LTD / Total Capitalization 40.7% 38.1% LTD / (LTD + Equity) 8 EBITDA / Interest (Coverage Ratio) 2.96x 3.61x EBITDA / Interest 9 EBIT / Interest 2.50x 3.07x EBIT / Interest 10 Fixed Charge Coverage Serv./Debt Serv.
-2.05x (EBITDA - Capex)/(Int.+ ST + LT Pmts 11 Cash Avail.
-For Debt Serv. / Debt Serv.
-0.97x (CABFA + Int.) / (int. + ST + LT Pmts) 12 LTD / EBITDA (Leverage Ratio) 3.12x 2.73x LTD / EBITDA Figure 15.12 1999 A MARINE AND A COMPANY Contraction of the local data FARTHER FRANK STREET
+Year 1 Year 2 Definition 5 Solvency Ratios 6 Debt/Equity Ratio 68.7% 61.5% LTD / Equity 7 LTD / Total Capitalization 40.7% 38.1% LTD / (LTD + Equity) 8 EBITDA / Interest (Coverage Ratio) 2.96x 3.61x EBITDA / Interest 9 EBIT / Interest 2.50x 3.07x EBIT / Interest 10 Fixed Charge Coverage Ratio 2.05x (EBITDA-Capex)/(Int+S1 11 Cash Avail.for Debt Service / Debt Svce 0.97x (CABFA + int.) / (Int. + S 12 LTD / EBITDA (Leverage Ratio) 3.12x 2.73x LTD / EBITDA

-- Debt to equity: Debt/equity.
-This ratio is generally used for comparing the strength of the equity as it compares to its debt, essentially for investment-grade companies (BBB+ and better under Standards & Poor's grading system) that have a debt-to-equity ratio of less than 1x, showing that the composition of book value of equity is higher than the value of debt.
-Companies with higher than 1x are considered riskier as the debt is higher than the equity. - Total capitalization: Total debt/(Total debt + shareholders' equity) or long-term debt/(Long-term debt + shareholders' equity): This ratio measures the proportion of debt in the company's capital structure.
-This ratio is a very common ratio to measure balance sheet leverage, an important measurement for a company to effectively access the capital markets. - Coverage ratios: EBITDA/interest expense and EBIT/interest, Both ratios could be found in many loan agreements as financial covenant.
-This covenant measures how much cushion a company needs to be able to make its periodical debt obligations such as interest expenses.
-Other coverage ratios are fixed-charge coverage and cash flow available for debt service to debt service.
-These ratios are more specific to the ability of the company to make its debt obligations, both principal and interest payments.
+Debt to Equity: Debt / Equity.
+This ratio is generally used for comparing the strength of the equity as it compares to its debt.
+Basically, for investment grade companies (BBB+ and better under Standards & Poor grading system) have Debt to Equity ratio of less than 1.0x showing that the composition of book value of equity is higher than the value of debt.
+Companies with higher than 1.0x are considered riskier as the debt is higher than the equity.

-Leverage ratio:
+Total Capitalization: Total Debt / (Total Debt + Shareholder's Equity) or Long-Term Debt / (Long-Term Debt + Shareholders Equity): This ratio measures the proportion of debt in the company's capital structure.
+This ratio is very common ratio to measure balance sheet leverage, an important measurement for a company to effectively access the capital markets.

+Coverage Ratios: EBITDA / Interest Expense and EBIT / Interest: Both ratios could be found in many loan agreements as financial covenant.
+This covenant measures how much cushion does a company has to be able to make its periodical debt obligations such as Interest expenses.
+Other coverage ratios are Fixed Charge Coverage, Cash Flow Available for Debt Service to Debt Service.
+These ratios are more specific to the ability of the company to make its debt obligations - both principal and interest payments.

-- Total debt/EBITDA or long-term debt/EBITDA: This one of the most popular solvency ratios. - This ratio is typically included as a covenant in many loan agreements, primarily for companies that are non-investment grade (BB- or below rated by Standard & Poor). - It's also a market benchmark for raising debt in the loan and bond markets.
-Even the government, after the financial crisis, implemented guidelines to discourage regulated banks to lend money to companies that had a ratio higher than 6x.
-In 2013, the federal government published the Leveraged Lending Guidelines to guide banks to run debt capacity measurements before providing credit. - This ratio measures how long it will take a company to pay off its debt.
+Leverage Ratio: Total Debt / EBITDA or Long-Term Debt / EBITDA: This one of the most popular solvency ratios.
+This ratio is typically included as a covenant in many loan agreements primarily for companies that are non-investment grade (BB- or below rated by Standard & Poors).
+It's also a market benchmark for raising debt in the loan and bond markets.
+Even the government, after the financial crisis, implemented guidelines to discourage regulated banks to lend money to companies that the ratio is higher than 6.0x.
+In 2013, the Fed published the Leveraged Lending Guidelines to guide banks to run debt capacity measurements before providing credit.
+This ratio measures how long will take the company to pay off its debt.
 In a later chapter regarding debt capacity, this ratio is one of the ratios that we will use to derive debt capacity at certain transactions.